osohq/oso/new-docs/content/python/getting-started/data-filtering/sqlalchemy.md

     post.created_by = user;
 ```

-The oso library converts the constraints on `Post` expressed in this policy
+The Oso library converts the constraints on `Post` expressed in this policy
 into a SQLAlchemy query like:

 ```python